-He is frequently involved in helping clients in situations where they face significant and unusual challenges, including hostile takeovers, board and governance disputes, regulatory and other investigations, business crises, interactions with governments or government bodies, as well as significant transactions.
+He is frequently involved in helping clients in situations where they face significant and unusual challenges.
+These include hostile takeovers, board and governance disputes, regulatory and other investigations, business crises, interactions with governments or government bodies, significant liability or solvency exposures, as well as significant transactions.

 He is also recognised as a leading expert in relation to both Brexit and foreign direct investment regulation.

-- more than 100 public company takeovers and mergers, including more than 50 unsolicited, hostile or contested transactions.
+- well over 100 public company takeovers and mergers, including more than 50 unsolicited, hostile or contested transactions.
 These include offers, schemes of arrangement, dual headed company structures, consortium and break up transactions

-- Member of the Leadership Council and of the Europe Group of TheCityUK, the trade association for the whole of the UK’s financial and related professional services sectors, and Chair of TheCityUK's Legal Services Group
+- Member of the Leadership Council of TheCityUK, the trade association for the whole of the UK’s financial and related professional services sectors, and Chair of TheCityUK's Legal Services Group

 - Contributor to and member of the Senior Steering Group for TheCityUK’s Recapitalisation Report published in summer 2020 and submitted to the Treasury, setting out proposals for the recapitalisation of UK economy in light of COVID-19